govau/notify-client-java/README.md

 ### `reference`

 This is the `reference` you gave at the time of sending the notification.
 The `reference` can be a unique identifier for the notification or an identifier for a batch of notifications.

+### `email_reply_to_id`

+Optional.
+Specifies the identifier of the email reply-to address to set for the notification.
+The identifiers are found in your service Settings, when you 'Manage' your 'Email reply to addresses'.
+If you omit this argument your default email reply-to address will be set for the notification.

 </details>